-All students entering this degree program should have a strong desire to do computational science and have knowledge of at least one programming language.2 Students typically possess an undergraduate degree in computer science, computational science, mathematics, statistics, or a science or engineering discipline.
-The University requires the general GRE examination for all applicants to graduate school.
+All students entering this degree program should have a strong desire to do computational science and have experience in at least one programming language.
+Students typically possess an undergraduate degree in computer science, computational science, mathematics, statistics, a science or engineering.
+The University requires the general GRE examination.